What are academic style guides?

 Authors submitting a journal manuscript must be aware of which style guide to follow.
 A style guide will instruct you how to format your paper, how to list your references and cite other literature, and in most cases how to handle abbreviations, spelling, and punctuation.
 Some academic journals use their own unique formatting and style requirements, and these can be found by visiting the “Guide for Authors” page on the journal’s website.

 In this article, we introduce some frequently used style guides across disciplines to help you choose the right style guide for your academic work.
-We also provide some examples of citing and referencing using APA, MLA, and Chicago style.
-Finally, we show you how proofreading and editing services can provide formatting for different style guides to prepare your work for publication.
+We also provide some examples of citing and referencing using APA, MLA, and Chicago styles.
+Finally, we show you how professional proofreading and editing services can provide formatting for different style guides to prepare your work for publication.

-Frequently Used Style Guides
+Frequently Used Academic Styles

-Among the most frequently used style guides in academic writing are the Publication Manual of the American Psychological Association (APA), the Modern Language Association’s MLA Style Manual, and the Chicago Manual of Style (CMOS).
+The most frequently used style guides in academic writing include the Publication Manual of the American Psychological Association (APA), the Modern Language Association’s MLA Style Manual, and the Chicago Manual of Style (CMOS).
 You are likely to encounter at least one of these styles when doing academic research.
 Because these style guide manuals are quite lengthy (ranging in length from 300 to 1,000 pages), it can take some time to familiarize yourself with all their respective requirements.
 Style guides are also revised frequently, so be sure to check the most recent edition of the style manual you are following.